 Leeds continues to fly flag for its evening offer

-The city has retained its Purple Flag status for excellence in managing its evening and night time economy.
+The city has again been awarded Purple Flag status, recognising excellence in managing its evening and night-time economy.

 A national benchmark for good night-time destinations, the accreditation by the Association of Town and City Management (ATCM) celebrates the city’s evening and night-time offer as vibrant, diverse, clean, safe, well managed and providing a positive experience for visitors.

 Vital to the city is the strength of the broad working partnerships which operate and play an essential role in the day to day management of its evening economy.
 Partners include LeedsBID (Leeds Business Improvement District), Leeds City Council, BACIL (Businesses Against Crime in Leeds), West Yorkshire Police, Safer Leeds, Leeds Pubwatch, British Transport Police, Public Health England, West Yorkshire Combined Authority, Yorkshire Ambulance Service NHS Trust and Visit Leeds; all contributing to the joined-up approach and clear vision of delivering an enjoyable evening and night-time experience in Leeds city centre.

 Assessors highlighted the range and breadth of festivals and events happening in the city as well as noting the extensive improvements and enhancements underway at Leeds Station which will transform the experience of those arriving by train.